valaruan28/Database-Programming/README.md

 # Database-Programming
-In this repository, there are some queries database programming exercise with SQL
+In this repository, there are some my queries database programming exercise with SQL